-Table 2: Variations of local food price changes during the first months of the pandemic25
+Table 2: Variations of local food price changes during the first months of the pandemic

 The regional disparities are appalling: in Africa 20.2 % of the population was facing hunger in 2021, in Asia and Latin America these figures sat at 9.1 and 8.6 %.
 Meanwhile in Europe and North America less than 2.5 % of the population was affected by hunger.
-Updated projections suggest that by 2030 nearly 670 million people will still be undernourished - 78 million more than in a scenario in which the pandemic had not occurred.26 According to the World Food Programme about 345 million people are experiencing acute food insecurity compared with 135 million before the COVID-19 pandemic.
-The WFP reports that the Horn of Africa, Afghanistan and Yemen have been particularly badly hit.^{27,28,29}
+Updated projections suggest that by 2030 nearly 670 million people will still be undernourished - 78 million more than in a scenario in which the pandemic had not occurred.
+According to the World Food Programme about 345 million people are experiencing acute food insecurity compared with 135 million before the COVID-19 pandemic.
+The WFP reports that the Horn of Africa, Afghanistan and Yemen have been particularly badly hit.

-The FAO notes that in the years preceding the pandemic, many of the countries already affected by high levels of food insecurity were reliant on importing staples to feed their populations.30 Trade restrictions and the effects of the global economic slowdown therefore meant that these already vulnerable countries bore the brunt of the food crisis.
+The FAO notes that in the years preceding the pandemic, many of the countries already affected by high levels of food insecurity were reliant on importing staples to feed their populations.
+Trade restrictions and the effects of the global economic slowdown therefore meant that these already vulnerable countries bore the brunt of the food crisis.

 The causes and effects are complex, however.
 Not all countries whose restrictions induced hunger elsewhere are themselves in the Global North.
 In several cases, countries acting quickly to protect their populations and offset their own vulnerabilities simply had effects elsewhere for which they should not be directly blamed.
-India, Vietnam, Cambodia and Myanmar all imposed restrictions to ensure they could continue to feed their populations, with the unintentional knock-on effects of "immediate scarcities and hunger in large parts of Africa."31 return to stability over the longer term.
-Hunger in the short term has a long tail, affecting development throughout the lives of those who experience it, especially in childhood.32
+India, Vietnam, Cambodia and Myanmar all imposed restrictions to ensure they could continue to feed their populations, with the unintentional knock-on effects of "immediate scarcities and hunger in large parts of Africa."

 This illustrates a key point: that food prices do not tell the whole story.
-A food system with a large focus on stabilising prices rather than building secure and sustainable supply chains will remain vulnerable, even if prices
+A food system with a large focus on stabilising prices rather than building secure and sustainable supply chains will remain vulnerable, even if prices return to stability over the longer term.
+Hunger in the short term has a long tail, affecting development throughout the lives of those who experience it, especially in childhood.